scholarslab/praxis/_resources/intro-to-git.md

 title: 'Introducing Git'
 permalink: "/resources/intro-to-git/"
 tags: "git"
+type: building
 ---

 # Git

 Much of the workflow for this project revolves around the use of a source code management (SCM) system called git.

 <blockquote>
 "Git is a <strong>free & open source, distributed version control system</strong> designed